 Now we had a great outdoor plant stand for many of my plants.

 To protect the wood and make the piece look uniform, I used a can of spray stain all over the stand.
+You could also paint it with a good indoor/outdoor spray paint.

 You know what that means.
 More room for more plants!